Terminus07/superscraper/README.md

 # superscraper

-Superscraper is a web scraping tool that allows you to scrape data from the web in a programmer friendly format.
+Superscraper is a web scraping tool that allows you to extract data from the web in a programmer friendly format.
 It combines [Scrapy](https://docs.scrapy.org/en/latest/), [Selenium](https://selenium-python.readthedocs.io/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) libraries together, to make web crawling as easy as executing a single command!

 ## Installation

-Superscraper can either be used as a CLI tool to execute commands manually, or as a module that can be imported in your personal projects.

 ### Step 1: Clone Github repository